mimn97/mimn97.github.io/_pages/about.md

 I enjoy cooking Korean foods, and I like cooking for someone who are not familiar with Korean foods.

+> This is my favorite Korean food called "TTEOKBOKKI" (I love it and I am happy to cook for you!)
 ![My favorite Korean food "Tteokbokki"](./images/cook.JPG){: width="100" height="100"}

 Besides cooking, I usually watch classic western movies or listening to classical musics.
 (What a so "classic" girl I am!)